kubeshop/tracetest/docs/docs/cli/configuring-your-cli.md

 # Configuring your CLI

 Our web interface makes it easier to visualize your traces and add assertions, but sometimes a CLI is needed for automation.
-The CLI was developed for users creating tests and executing them each time a change is made in the system, so Tracetest can detect regressions and check service Service Level Objectives (SLOs).
+The CLI was developed for users creating tests and executing them each time a change is made in the system, so Tracetest can detect regressions and check your Service Level Objectives (SLOs).

 ## Available Commands